 Ross Stores operates two brands of off-price retail apparel and home fashion stores: Ross Dress for Less and dd's DISCOUNTS.
 Ross is the largest off-price apparel and home fashion chain, offering first-quality, in-season, name-brand, and designer apparel, as well as accessories, footwear, and home decor at between 20%-60% off department and specialty store regular prices.

 Launched in 2004, dd's DISCOUNTS serves one of the fastest-growing demographic markets in the US.
-The ultra-low-price spinoff, which offers brand-name apparel at a 20%-70% discount, has grown to more than 150 locations in about 15 states, including big ones such as California, Florida, and Texas.
-The stores, which average 26,100 square feet, are located in strip shopping centers in urban and suburban neighborhoods.
+The ultra-low-price spinoff, which offers brand-name apparel at a 20%-70% discount, has grown to more than 170 locations in about 15 states, including big ones such as California, Florida, and Texas.
+The stores, which average 28,600 square feet, are located in strip shopping centers in urban and suburban neighborhoods.

-Additionally, the discounter owns two and leases three other warehouse facilities for packaway storage.
+The retailer operates six distribution processing facilities: three in California, two in South Carolina, and one in Pennsylvania.
+These distribution centers are the sole source of its stores merchandise.
+Additionally, the discounter owns four and leases three other warehouse facilities for packaway storage.
 To distribute merchandise to stores on a regular basis, Ross Stores enlists the help of third-party cross docks.
 Shipments are made by contract carriers to stores between three and six times per week depending on the location.

 Sales and Marketing

 To boost its relationships with suppliers, Ross does not require them to provide markdown/promotional allowances or return privileges.
 This, combined with opportunistic purchases (closeouts such as manufacturer overruns and canceled orders), allows the company to obtain large discounts on merchandise.
 As a result, Ross Stores' customers typically pay 20% to 60% less than department and specialty store prices.
 Ross holds down costs by offering minimal service and few frills inside its stores.